-Ryan Gravel is an urban thinker, designer, author, builder, and speaker – an entrepreneur working on ideas about the future of cities.
+Ryan Gravel is an urban designer, author, and speaker – an entrepreneur working on ideas about the future of cities.
 As founder of Sixpitch, Generator, Aftercar, and Elevator, Ryan is fully engaged in the dramatic transformation coming to cities, offering a range of approaches and partnerships designed to support a more equitable, resilient, and beautiful world.

 - SIXPITCH – advancing ideas through consulting on infrastructure and city design.